 Most times, it’s a natural occurrence that can happen during digestion.
 Other times, factors like your diet, the quantity of food you eat, medical conditions, and sleep deprivation can make you feel tired after eating.

 1. Release of Hormones

 The body releases chemical messengers when we eat.
 They are poured into the blood to help cells absorb nutrients.
 These hormones such as amylin, glucagon and cholecystokinin increase insulin production which helps cells absorb glucose.

 Serotonin, a brain hormone, is also released, which can cause drowsiness.
 Some food types also affect melatonin levels.
 Melatonin is a hormone responsible for regulating sleep and wakefulness.
 When melatonin levels are increased, you can feel sleepy.

 2. Eating Heavy Meals

-Eating heavy meals at mealtime increases the chances of feeling sleepy or finding it difficult to concentrate after eating.
+Eating heavy meals increases the chances of feeling sleepy or finding it difficult to concentrate after eating.
 People who eat larger portions especially at lunchtime are often seen to struggle to stay awake after eating.

 3. The Type Of Food You Eat